alicolville/Weight-Tracker/readme.txt

 * Added tweaks to Admin search for to support future AJAX lookups.
 * Added some core functions to to lookup a user's previous weight and difference between that and latest.
+* Added some core functions for fetching a user and limiting search results.

 = 5.2.19 =